NEWS RELEASE

 Nikon Headquarters/Innovation Center

-The headquarters functions and R&D department are consolidated, and a museum is also built.
-This project aims to create a place where not only employees, but also local residents, related companies, and fans of the company's products can "discover, interact, and experience."
-The three office spaces, each approximately 150m x 16m, are sandwiched between two communication frames that consolidate various spaces, including a core with a lift function and a refreshment space, to create interaction across floors.
-In addition, the office space is made ductless by using the inside of the horizontal eaves around the building as a duct route.
-A comfortable environment is created by controlling the air conditioning by zone, and by introducing daylight and lighting plans that use the smooth surface of the PC floor as a reflector.
-As a designer, he is involved in a wide range of topics, from architecture and Landscape Design to museums, showrooms, environmental video production, and dining operations, and is working to precisely realize a "place full of innovation."
+The building brings together headquarters functions and R&D departments, and also houses a museum.
+The project aimed to create a space where not only employees, but also local residents, related companies, and fans of the company's products could "discover, interact, and experience."
+Three office spaces, each approximately 150m x 16m, are sandwiched between two communication frames that combine a core with a lift function and various spaces, including a refreshment area, to foster interaction across floors.
+Furthermore, the horizontal eaves surrounding the building's perimeter allow for ductwork, resulting in a ductless office space.
+Zone-specific air conditioning control and a daylighting and lighting plan that utilizes the smooth surface of the PC floor slab as a reflector create a comfortable environment.
+As a designer, I am involved in a wide range of topics, from architecture and Landscape design to museums, showrooms, environmental video production, and dining operations, all of which contribute to the precise realization of a "place brimming with innovation."

-The company was recognized for building relationships of trust with its clients, carefully implementing a "process for creating good architecture," and achieving a high level of integration of design, structure, and facilities.
+The company was recognized for building a relationship of trust with its clients, carefully implementing a "process for creating good architecture," and achieving a high level of integration of design, structure, and facilities.

 [Excellent Work Award/President's Award]